-The latest report from the National Assessment of Educational Progress (NAEP) showed severe declines in literacy and math scores among students in grades 4 and 8 across the United States.
+The October 2022 report from the National Assessment of Educational Progress (NAEP) showed severe declines in literacy and math scores among students in grades 4 and 8 across the United States.
+NAEP released additional data in June 2023 showing scores declining in both subject areas for 13-year-old students.

 - Average math scores for fourth grade dropped by 5 points and by 8 points for eighth grade.
 These are the steepest declines recorded in math since the assessment began in the 1990s.